BoschSmartHome/bosch-shc-api-docs/README.md

 Any technical implementation and fulfillment of system requirements of the API is the sole responsibility of the Developer.
 Developers are obliged to adhere to the requirements of the API, particularly regarding the correct technical integration and use of the API (see documentation).
 The user acknowledges that an incorrect technical integration or use may lead to defects in the functions of the API, or even the entire Client, or the connected Bosch Smart Home Devices.

-Application shall not, and shall not attempt to connect with any Bosch backend system, which explicitly is not part of the allowed local API use, including systems provided by Amazon and Google.
+Application shall not, and shall not attempt to connect with any Bosch backend system, which explicitly is not part of the allowed local API use, including systems provided by third parties.

 Developers shall not use the API for any action that can cause damages due to the interaction of the API or the Client with the home appliances (e.g. by bypassing security prompts on the home appliances, or by executing commands that can cause harm to life or limb, or to the home appliances, or to any other goods).